sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 to open, use :term just like in normal vim. to exit, do <C-\> followed by <C-n>

+# the quickfix list
+Populate the quickfix list using something like :vimgrep and then you can jump around to all the things that need quick fixing

+Find all markdown headers in the current buffer (%)
+- :vimgrep /^\#/ %
+Open quickfix list
+- :cope
+Go to next markdown header
+- :cn

+You can vimgrep with multiple files
+Find all instances of 'foo' in all python and cpp files in the cwd:

+- :vimgrep /foo/ *.py *.cpp

+There is also a window-local version of the quickfix list (the "location list").
+It's used in the same way as the quickfix list but all the commands use 'l' instead of 'c' at the beginning.

 # Extra notes
 To see the previous output of commands, use :messages